 Download free, beautiful custom fonts to use with your Cricut or Silhouette Cameo machine.
 Includes sites with free-for-commercial-use fonts!

 I have a little bit of a confession to make: I’m absolutely obsessed with downloading free custom fonts to use with my Cricut Explore Air 2.
 I can’t help it: custom fonts are an amazing tool for any crafter with an electronic cutting machine.
-Not only do they open up a world of awesome design possibilities, they also help you create things that are totally unique (no boring Windows default fonts!)
+Not only do they open up a world of awesome design possibilities, they also help you create things that are totally unique.

 Today I’d like to share with you five of my favourite sites to download free custom fonts.
 All of these sites have free fonts in a range of styles: brush fonts, handlettered fonts, calligraphy fonts, serif fonts, and sans-serif fonts.